 Another agent was called by an couple in their late 80s.
 When he got there he found them very hard of hearing and it was almost impossible for them to follow his presentation.
 Rather than give up, he spent THREE HOURS writing and passing the tablet back and forth until he was absolutely certain the clients understood and wanted the plans they picked out.

 One agent extended her client’s life by many years by noticing that her client had dozens of cans of soup on her counter.
 In the course of the presentation, the client explained that her doctor diagnosed her with congestive heart failure but they couldn’t determine the cause.
 You guessed it, it turned out to be the high sodium diet the client was on!
 Good catch, insurance agent.

 Agents really do become lay-medical professionals as we learn so much for our clients and then pass the information along.
 An agent received a thank you from a client last year because the agent had pulled the client aside and expressed that she suspected her husband had Alzheimer’s and that she should talk to her doctor about it.
 She did and he was put on a drug to slow it’s progression.
 The client was very, very grateful because she said she was too close to notice or was in denial until her agent spoke up.

 Of course, we all have stumbled upon Medicare beneficiaries who are completely lost in the system and unaware that they have options for supplemental coverage and are in pure elation when they realize they can qualify for coverage that will reduce their out of pocket costs.
 I had a client who only had original Medicare who needed a heart transplant.
 He called me during AEP and I was able to get him into a PPO while he was in the hospital awaiting the transplant!

-Share you stories with me at email@example.com and on behalf of the millions of Seniors that we as an industry serve, THANK YOU for all you do!
+Share your stories with me at firstname.lastname@example.org and on behalf of the millions of Seniors that we as an industry serve, THANK YOU for all you do!